rougin/wildfire/README.md

 // Pass the result as the argument
 $wildfire = new Wildfire($result);

-// Returns an array of User-based objects
+// Returns an array of User objects
 $users = $wildfire->result('User');
 ```